-We have weekly singing lessons throughout the school, and teachers from Shropshire Music Service visit each week to deliver recorder and brass instrument tuition.
-Children have the opportunity to show off their talents in playing these instruments each summer at Theatre Severn, performing to very appreciative audiences at Windspiration and Brass Extravaganza.
+Teachers from Shropshire Music Service visit each week to deliver recorder and brass instrument tuition and, in normal times, we have weekly singing lessons throughout the school.
+Children have the opportunity to show off their talents in summer concerts at Theatre Severn, performing to very appreciative audiences at Windspiration and Brass Extravaganza.
 Our choir are also invited to sing at a range of venues across the local community each year.

 Below you’ll find details of the way we teach some of the subjects at Bicton.
 There are also various lesson planning documents available to read over on our Planning page

 All children take part in daily activities, including speaking and listening, reading and writing, with links made to other areas of the curriculum to give children a real context for their learning.
 Children are encouraged to develop confidence in speaking through a range of different speaking and listening opportunities e.g reading and discussing texts, group discussions or a class debate.

 Phonics is taught through a well-structured Read Write Inc. programme which develops the skills vital to reading and spelling.
 Children are given weekly spellings to learn at home, which can also be accessed through the website.
 The Phonics Bugs reading scheme is used alongside texts from the Oxford Reading Tree Scheme, including ‘Songbirds` and ‘Floppy Phonics` resources.
 In both key stages, children are encouraged to make their own choices of reading material and to be able to discuss/reflect in groups and guided sessions their own views and understanding of the various reading activities and challenges.